-The welfare of children is paramount in all the work we do and in all the decisions we take.
-All children, regardless of age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation have an equal right to protection from all types of harm or abuse.
-Some children may have additional vulnerabilities because of the impact of previous experiences, their level of dependency, communication needs or other issues.
-We will work in partnership with children, young people, their parents, carers and other agencies in order to promote children and young people's welfare.
+The welfare of adults at risk is paramount in all the work we do and in all the decisions we take.
+All vulnerable adults, regardless of age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation have an equal right to protection from all types of harm or abuse.
+Some vulnerable adults may have additional needs because of the impact of previous experiences, their level of dependency, communication needs or other issues.
+We will work in partnership with adults, young people, their parents, carers and other agencies in order to promote their welfare.